 Find the average cost of coverage from the cheapest insurers for the Lexus NX.

-Insurance CompanyAverage Monthly QuoteMile Auto $71 Dairyland $117 CSAA $120 National General $126 Root $126 Direct Auto $127 Progressive $132 Commonwealth Casualty $160 Bristol West $169 Foremost Signature $205 Disclaimer: Table data sourced from real-time quotes from Insurify's 50-plus partner insurance providers.
-Actual quotes may vary based on the policy buyer's unique driver profile.
+Insurance CompanyAverage Monthly QuoteMile Auto $71 Dairyland $117 CSAA $120 National General $126 Root $126 Direct Auto $127 Progressive $132 Commonwealth Casualty $160 Bristol West $169 Foremost Signature $205 Disclaimer: Table data is based on real-time quotes from Insurify’s network of 500+ insurance partners.
+Actual rates may vary depending on the policyholder’s individual profile and coverage needs.

 With a starting price of $81,685 for the 2025 model, the Lexus LS is one of the most expensive models.
 But despite the hefty price tag, insurance costs are surprisingly affordable compared to other Lexus models.
 Lexus LS drivers pay an average of $133 per month, and some insurers offer average rates significantly lower than that.